 After the vehicle travels about 50 to 100 miles (80 to 160 km), wheel mountings seat in and will lose some initial torque.
 Check hub/wheel mountings after this initial period and retighten.
-Threads should
+Threads should be clean and dry.
+Do not lubricate wheel nuts or studs

-Never use oil or grease on studs or nuts; improper torque readings will result, which could cause improper wheel clamping and could lead to a wheel failure resulting in an accident.
+Never use oil or grease on studs or nuts; improper torque readings will result. which could cause improper wheel clamping and could lead to a wheel failure resulting in an accident.
 Failure to comply may result in death, personal injury, equipment or property damage.